sfoutz0205/book-search/README.md

 # Book Search #

 The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API integrated to use a GraphQL API & Apollo Server.
+The app allows the user to search for books using the Google book search API, with the option for users to create an account and save books to their profile.

 ## Creation ##